RedPointGlobal/redpoint-rpi/docs/readme-configuration.md

   enabled: true
 ```

 API keys and endpoints are configured via Kubernetes Secrets.
-See the secret key reference in the [Greenfield guide](greenfield.md#2-quick-start-with-the-interaction-cli).
+See the [Greenfield guide](greenfield.md) for details.

 ---